kghose/Chhobi/Readme.md

 ===================
-Most design choices have been made that make the user experience less "slick" but make the code more straightforward and less complicated and thus less prone to bugs
+Most design choices have been made that make the user experience less "slick" but make the code more straightforward and less complicated and thus less prone to bugs (hopefully).

 Changes
 -------
 When we change photos (change the caption/keywords/date) they are not immediately propagated (mirrored) to the database.
+Instead, on the next crawl they are detected as changed photos and reimported into the database.
-Instead they are retrieved on the next load (or can be manually forced).
-This means that changes are visible immediately (since the metadata is loaded directly from the photo) but any searches/ordering will reflect the old data until a refresh or restart is done.
+**This means that changes are visible immediately (since the metadata is loaded directly from the photo) but any searches/ordering will reflect the old data until a "crawl" is completed.**

 This simplifies the code, speeds up the operations and is of minimal annoyance in day to day use.